 Other popular places to visit include: Abbey Lakes; Burscough Brickpits; Chequer Lane Fishing Lake; Cheshire Lines Path; Dean Wood; Fairy Glen; Hunters Hill; Platts Lane Lake; Richmond Park; Ruff Wood; Stanley Coronation Park; Station Approach and Tawd Valley Park.

-For more information on West Lancashire Borough Council's parks and countryside sites please visit www.westlancs.gov.uk/countryside.
+For more information on West Lancashire Borough Council's parks and countryside sites and events please visit www.westlancs.gov.uk/countryside.